dto-btn/chatbot-frontend/README.md

 ### pre-req

+If you need to change your server to something else than `http://localhost:5000` (normal local running instance of the api)

+(see `const server: string = process.env.VITE_API_BACKEND ?? "http://localhost:5000"` from `vite.config.ts`) then you can do this below:

 First setup your `.env` so your calls can goto the python api:

 ```bash
 echo "VITE_API_BACKEND=http://127.0.0.1:5000" > .env
 ```

+NOTE: You can also export then env variable, it will take precedence on the `.env` file(s).

 ## how it is ran in production